Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 ## Eratosthenes

 With the switch to Debian as the base for Orchid, we had to create our own repositories to manage package freezes and packages.
-It was not only a week-long effort, but it led to the need for a platform to display package details from the repositories.
+This was not only a week-long effort, but it led to the need for a platform to display package details from the repositories.

 Unfortunately, most currently available platforms for this purpose did not meet our UX standards and offered a complex and outdated interface.
 That's why we developed [Eratosthenes*](https://github.com/Vanilla-OS/Eratosthenes), a platform based on Flask and written in Python, which allows easy searching and reading of package details directly from our repositories.